 Urghhhhhh we hated this, yes I would go as far and say our feelings for the moon dough barn were that strong.
 The dough got stuck in the barn and it goes everywhere.
 Maxi got all agitated when the colours mixed together and we couldn’t wait to give it away.

 Apart from making a shooting sound, there isn’t much good I can say about this.
 The view finder fell off and was lost within the first 5 minutes.
 Also neither of my boys want to be a forever knight, who use the lances.

-What are your top toys for 2010 and what are your children asking Father Christmas for this year?
+What are your top toys for five year old boys and what are your children asking Father Christmas for this year?
 I would also be keen to hear what you have found really disappointing too.